jcaip/jcaip.github.io/_posts/2018-05-15-Variational-Autoencoders.md

 ![generated_samples_variation](/images/vae/generated_variation.png)

-Here you can see one dimesnion seems to correspond to a vertical line and one dimesion seems to corresponds to a circle.
+Here you can see one dimension seems to correspond to how similar the sample is to a straight line and the other dimesion seems to corresponds to how similar the sample is to a circle.
 You can see how the examples seem to morph into one another.

 You can expand on this to do some cool stuff, such as [generate sentences along a spectrum](https://arxiv.org/abs/1511.06349?context=cs).

 ### Reference